REALWorld Law

 Ireland

 The warranties provided by the seller are those provided in the Conditions of Sale (a standard form published by the Law Society of Ireland) and replies to requisitions on title.
-Generally, it is the buyer's responsibility to satisfy itself about all aspects of the property.
+Usually the parties will agree to include certain special conditions which amend the position as set out in the general conditions.

 Italy